 Definition:

-A Logic Solver is the hardware and software (maybe!) that processes input signals from sensors and issues outputs to final elements to achieve safety functions.
-This could be relay logic, a safety PLC, a smart logic module, or a fancier instrument with a built in relay for just this purpose.
+A Logic Solver is the hardware and software (usually has software) that processes input signals from sensors and issues outputs to final elements to achieve safety functions.
+This could be a safety PLC, relay logic, a smart logic module, or a fancier instrument with a built in relay for just this purpose.

-A logic solver, a final element, and instrument together are the key elements in a SIF.
+A logic solver, a final element, and the instrument together are the key elements in a SIF.

 Key Points: